Skip to main content

 });

-One thing I want to highlight: never let cache failures crash your application.
+One thing I want to highlight, because I've seen this mistake in production too many times: never let cache failures crash your application.
 Redis going down should mean your app gets slower, not that it stops working entirely.
 Always wrap Redis calls in try-catch blocks and fall through to the database on errors.
+Your cache is an optimization, not a dependency.
+Treat it that way.

 Redis with Next.js